Blueracooon4/ats-resume/README.md

 html2pdf.js – To download the resume as a PDF

-Firebase – For user login and storing resume data

-Netlify/Firebase Hosting – To host the live app

 This project also helped me learn about real-world development, teamwork, and deploying a live app online.# ats-resume